AMMorsy/ITIMA/README.md

-# ITIMA – Information Technology for Integration, Management and Administration
+# ITIMA – Information Technology Integration, Management and Administration

 **ITIMA** is an Egyptian corporate technology solutions company specializing in integrated IT systems for business management, digital infrastructure, and enterprise administration.